UN Mediation Support Unit

-The Mediation Support Unit was established in 2006 within the Department for Political Affairs as an outcome of the 2005 World Summit which included a call for the expansion of the UN's conflict prevention and resolution capacity.
+The Mediation Support Unit was established in 2006 within the United Nations Department of Political and Peacebuilding Affairs as an outcome of the 2005 World Summit, which included a call for the expansion of the UN's conflict prevention and resolution capacity.

 The MSU serves as a central repository for peacemaking experiences and acts as a clearing house for lessons learned and best practices.
-The Unit also coordinates training for mediators and provides them with advice on UN standards and operating procedures.
+The unit also coordinates training for mediators and provides them with advice on UN standards and operating procedures.

-Between 2008 and 2011, the MSU was involved in supporting over 30 peace processes on all continents.
+Between 2008 and 2011, the MSU was involved in supporting over thirty peace processes on all continents.

-The MSU manages the United Nations Standby Team of Mediation Experts, an on call group of experts who assist mediators in the field that was established in 2008.
+The MSU manages the United Nations Standby Team of Mediation Experts, an on-call group of experts who assist mediators in the field that was established in 2008.
 The MSU also manages the online mediation support tool UN Peacemaker.